Some posts contain compensated links. Please read this disclaimer for more info.

 on.
 Instead of dingy colored curtains, there were nice, bright ones made from red velvet.
 Our cabin also had wooden paneling on the walls, a silk table cloth, velvet seats, and an LCD television – Maybe the next three days aboard the train wouldn’t be so bad after all.

-We settled in and were immediately offered a cup of coffee by the attendant who also insisted upon making up our beds for us.
+We settled in and were immediately offered a cup of coffee by the attendant, who also insisted upon making up our beds for us.
 The bedding was much better too; it almost looked brand new.
 The blankets were lovely and soft as opposed to the old, itchy sort we’d had on the last leg.

 Passing The Time On The Journey

 There’s little to do on the train so bring a good book to occupy yourself.
-Chatting to other passengers is, of course, an excellent way to relieve the boredom.
+Chatting with other passengers is, of course, an excellent way to relieve boredom.
 Joining a card game was another fantastic way to break the monotony.
 I avoided the drinking sessions of vodka, but there’s plenty if you wish to participate!

-After three long days, onboard the train we arrived in Moscow.
-There had been some highlights, at times the scenery had been beautiful, and at others it was sparse.
+After three long days, onboard the train, we arrived in Moscow.
+There had been some highlights; at times, the scenery had been beautiful, and at others, it was sparse.
 A little obelisk marks the entrance into Europe from Asia.
 It is a triumphant but swift milestone as the train doesn’t stop.
-However, you feel a remarkable sense of achievement having traveled so far across the land.
+However, you feel a remarkable sense of achievement, having traveled so far across the land.